 7 Easy Ways Retirees Can Earn Money From Home

-If you're concerned about how far your retirement savings might take you, you're not alone.
+If you’re concerned about how far your retirement savings will take you, you’re not alone.
 Thirty-eight percent of older Americans between the ages of 60 and 69 have less than $100,000 in savings, which might create some turbulence for you as you try to sail smoothly into retirement.

 One way to make more money to help with retirement is to take on a job from home.
 In the digital era we're living in, there are more ways to make money from home than ever.
 In fact, online retail businesses have been the fastest-growing business type since the start of the COVID-19 pandemic.2

-Whether you want an additional source of income to support yourself, or something to keep you busy with your newfound free time, these seven jobs, which can be full-time or part-time part-time jobs, are easy to get into and can be done from anywhere!
+Whether you want an additional source of income to support yourself, or something to keep you busy with your newfound free time, these seven jobs, which can be full-time or part-time jobs, are easy to get into and can be done from anywhere!

 1. Freelance Writing and Blogging